Top 5 Festivals Celebrated in the Himalayas of Nepal : A real experience, never to miss

 Mani Rimdu Festival is one of the major festivals of the Himalayas and is only celebrated in the Everest region.
 The history of the Mani Rimdu festival can be traced back to Tibet and has been practiced in Nepal since the 19th century.

-This is celebrated for 19-days, but only the last 3-days celebration is opened for the public and is performed in the open area of the monastery in Tengboche, Chiwong, and Thame.
-Falls mainly on the month of October or November according to the Tibetan calendar, the head of the Tengboche monastery determines the date according to the ritual ceremony and is made public months ago.
+This is celebrated for 19 days, but only the last 3-day celebration is opened to the public and is performed in the open area of the monastery in Tengboche, Chiwong, and Thame.
+Falls mainly in the month of October or November according to the Tibetan calendar, the head of the Tengboche monastery determines the date according to the ritual ceremony and is made public months ago.
 For details please contact Discover Altitude.

 Mani Rimdu Festival is celebrated to mark the foundation of Tibetan Buddhism by Guru Rinpoche also known as Padma Sambhava.
 His effort to establish ‘Dharma’ or ‘Righteousness’ is remembered throughout the celebration.

-Throughout the festival, monks chant ritual hymns for the wellness of the eternal beings and world peace.
+Throughout the festival, monks chant ritual hymns for the wellness of eternal beings and world peace.

-So, if you are planning a trek into the Everest Base Camp, try to arrange your itinerary according to the Mani Rimdu Festival.
+So, if you are planning a trek to the Everest Base Camp, try to arrange your itinerary according to the Mani Rimdu Festival.
 This will really be once in a lifetime experience.

-Tiji Festival is one of the most popular festivals of the Mustang region and is observed in the Lo-Mustang area of Mustang also known as Upper Mustang.
-As the Mustang region is separated into Upper Mustang and Lower Mustang region.
+Tiji Festival is one of the most popular festivals in the Mustang region and is observed in the Lo-Mustang area of Mustang also known as Upper Mustang.
+As the Mustang region is separated into Upper Mustang and Lower Mustang regions.
 Trekkers need special permits to visit the Upper Mustang area because it falls under the restricted area of the Himalayas.

 Tiji is a 3-days festival of the Upper Mustang and is celebrated with jubilant enthusiasm by the locals.
 The history of the Tiji Festival can be traced back to Tibet as its origin and is related to Tibetan Buddhism founded by Guru Rinpoche, also known as Padmasambhava, somewhat in the 8th century AD.
 He is regarded as the founding father to spread Tantric Buddhism in Tibet and the Himalayas of Nepal.